skyuplam/jazz_networks/README.md

 doc](https://docs.pipenv.org/en/latest/install/#installing-pipenv) for the
 installation of pipenv if you don't have one installed.

-Once you have `pipenv`, run the following command to start the notebook server
+Once you have `pipenv` installed, run the following command to start the notebook server

 ```sh
 # Install dependencies, i.e. jupyter